zephyr-data-specs/GMNS/Specification/Link.md

 | row_width | DOUBLE  | Optional  |  Width (in feet) of the entire right-of-way (both directions).  |

+Link_ID is simply a unique primary key.
+It might be an integer, sharedstreets reference id, or even a text string.

 Ad hoc fields may also be added.
 Examples might include jam density, wave speed, traffic message channel (TMC) identifier, traffic count sensor identifier and location, average daily traffic, etc.

 Note on the _lanes_ field: This field is maintained for compatibility with static models, where